Flashback29/CS263/README.md

 2014/11/30
 Successfully add multi-users login and real-time track other users' login status via the People Nearby Widget

-Next Goal: Use the XMPP API to chat with people nearby and use the blubstore API to upload the images
+Next Goal: Use the XMPP API to chat with people nearby and use the blobstore API to upload the images

+2014/12/16
+Successfully apply chatting system in the APP.
+Users could chat with others nearby and could blobstore and imageservice API to upload the user logo in the google map based social network.